P7XCKD/NF/Notes Factory/Semister 5/EDS/qb/eds pt qb to do.md

 -   **Vision and Innovation:** Entrepreneurs have a clear vision and are driven by a novel idea or solution to a problem.
 They think creatively to stay ahead.

-    -   **Example:** **Elon Musk**'s vision for Tesla was to accelerate the world's transition to sustainable energy, not just build electric cars.
+    -   **Example:** **Steve Jobs** had the vision to combine a music player, phone, and internet device into a single product, which led to the innovative creation of the iPhone.

 -   **Perseverance and Resilience:** An entrepreneur must be able to push through difficulties, learn from failures, and not give up.